zx80/flask-simple-auth/README.md

 Add support for per-method decorator shortcuts to `Flask` wrapper class.
 Add `FSA_LOGGING_LEVEL` directive.
+Make `current_user` attempt an authentication, but not fail on errors.
 Check configuration directive names to warn about possible typos or errors.
 Warn about some unused directives.
 Check `get_user_pass` and `user_in_group` returned types.